 Blood of Life

-2023 prints made from the artist’s blood after 56 days of pregnancy with Lyric Rumor Rieke, a being not yet prepared to dwell among the living.
+2023 prints made from the my blood after 56 days of pregnancy with Lyric Rumor Rieke, a being not yet prepared to dwell among the living.

-With this work, the artist employs a deeply sensitive and personal medium as both hymn and indictment: a song lifting up her creative body, and a language through which to speak her rage around three conditions of blood.
+With this work, I employ a deeply sensitive and personal medium as both hymn and indictment: a song lifting up my creative body, and a language through which to speak my rage around three conditions of blood:

 1) The blood of violence shed needlessly and without end.
-Blood from war stands as the antithesis of her own associations with bleeding: wombhood, creative force, lunar rhythm, tides, erotic divinity.
+Blood from war stands as the antithesis of my own associations with bleeding: wombhood, creative force, lunar rhythm, tides, erotic divinity.

 2) The blood of the displaced and exiled, forced to endure miscarriage amid conditions of profound bodily, spiritual, and emotional rupture, without privacy, safety, shelter, or care.

-3) Her own existence as a menstruating citizen of Florida, where reproductive healthcare following miscarriage has become politically endangered, surveilled, and vulnerable to criminalization.
+3) My own existence as a menstruating citizen of Florida, where reproductive healthcare following miscarriage has become politically endangered, surveilled, and vulnerable to criminalization.

 Dancing Cow